sho27/Java-Files/README.md

-implemented second greatest number of array elements implemented smallest number of array elements implemented second smallest number of array elements
+implemented second greatest number of array elements implemented smallest number of array elements implemented second smallest number of array elements implemeted program to search specific nunber within array and print the number of repetition implemented program to delete a number from an array implemented program to add new number in an array